 Imagination and revolution are about words, voices, ideas, and actions; they’re about making change.

 Each of us has a story, often more than one.
-Our life experiences, origins, cultural imprints and conflicts, stories of migration (whether from Grimsby or Ghana), stories of possession, dispossession and journeys of self-realisation shape who we are and how we see the world.
+Our life experiences, origins, cultural imprints and conflicts, stories of migration (whether from Grimsby, Guangzhou, or Guadalajara), stories of possession, dispossession and journeys of self-realisation shape who we are and how we see the world.
 We all want our story to be heard.

 The reduction of any person’s story into one narrative is dangerous, it creates a false sense of who they are and is frequently based on a narrative constructed for them by those who have power and impunity, or by in-groups which enforce singularity.